Nonlinear flows and rigidity results on compact manifolds: Concluding remarks

 Our paper leaves open the issue of deciding under which conditions the interval $(\Lambda,\lambda_1)$ is empty or not.
-In other words, are there non constant minimizers of $\mathcal F$ for some $\lambda<\lambda_1$?
+In other words, are there non-constant minimizers of $\mathcal F$ for some $\lambda<\lambda_1$ ?
 If $\Lambda_*<\lambda_1$, rigidity results of Theorem~\ref{Thm:Main2} and optimality results of Theorem~\ref{Thm:Inequality} are apparently of different nature, although they coincide in the case of the sphere.
-It is not difficult to produce examples of manifolds for which $\Lambda_*<\lambda_1$ (take non constant curvatures and consider the case $p$ in a neighborhood of $2^*$ when $d\ge3$).
-However, in this paper we are dealing only with sufficient conditions and it is therefore not possible to conclude that criteria for rigidity are stronger than criteria for determining the optimal constant in the interpolation inequality~\eqref{Ineq:Interp}.
+It is not difficult to produce examples of manifolds for which $\Lambda_*<\lambda_1$ (take non-constant curvatures and consider the case of $p$ in a neighborhood of $2^*$ when $d\ge3$).
+However, in this paper we are dealing only with sufficient conditions and it is therefore not possible to conclude that criteria for rigidity are stronger than criteria for determining the optimal constant in the interpolation Inequality~\eqref{Ineq:Interp}.

-{\bf Acknowledgements.} J.D.~and M.J.E.~have been partially supported by ANR grants \emph{CBDif} and \emph{NoNAP}.
-They are also participating to the MathAmSud project \emph{QUESP} and thank A.~Laptev, F.~Robert, E.~Hebey and M.~Ledoux for fruitful discussions.
-J.D.~and M.L.~have been supported in part respectively by ANR grants \emph{STAB} and NSF grant DMS-0901304. \\[6pt] {\sl \copyright~2013 by the authors.
+{\bf Acknowledgements.} { J.D.~and M.J.E.~have been partially supported by ANR grants \emph{CBDif} and \emph{NoNAP}.
+They are also participating to the MathAmSud project \emph{QUESP} and thank A.~Laptev, F.~Robert, E.~Hebey, M.~Ledoux and C.~Villani for fruitful discussions.
+J.D.~and M.L.~have been supported in part respectively by ANR grants \emph{STAB} and NSF grant DMS-0901304.
+The author warmfully thank a referee for detailed comments and suggestions.} \\[6pt] {\sl \copyright~2014 by the authors.
 This paper may be reproduced, in its entirety, for non-commercial purposes.}